TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 The audio hat is the Wolfson WM8960 as discussed in two of the other repositories here.
 The SSD1306 display uses i2c for communication and therefore a four-wire ribbon cable is sufficient to connect it to the Raspberry Pi GPIO connector (Pins SCL, SDA, 3V3 and GND).

-A modified python driver for SSD1306 in its 64x48 pixel version is now working after adapting an Adafruit library based on comments from Mike Causer (modified display: SSD1306_COLUMNADDR, SSD1306_PAGEADDR), and Luma Oled (modified SETDISPLAYCLOCKDIV, SETMULTIPLEX, SETCOMPINS.
+A modified python driver for SSD1306 in its 64x48 pixel version is functional after adapting an Adafruit library based on comments from Mike Causer (modified display: SSD1306_COLUMNADDR, SSD1306_PAGEADDR), and Luma Oled driver (modified SETDISPLAYCLOCKDIV, SETMULTIPLEX, SETCOMPINS.

 As an example of the SSD1306 python driver refer to [**scroller1.py**](SSD1306Python64x48/scroller1.py) - this requires audacious to be running so that audtool can fetch the current song info and scroll it across the display.